 Israel interpreted Iran’s reluctance in fighting a full-scale war as weakness and increased pressure on Iran and its allies.
 Prime Minister Benjamin Netanyahu, and Israel’s commanders, could afford to take risk.
 They had the unwavering support of President Joe Biden, and a safety net in the form of massive munitions deliveries, as well as his decision to send significant American air and sea reinforcements to the Middle East, to back up the US commitment for Israel’s defense.

 On 1 April, an Israeli airstrike in Damascus destroyed part of the Iranian diplomatic compound.
 It killed a senior Iranian commander, Brig.
-Gen. Mohammed Reza Zahedi along with other senior Iranian officers from the Islamic Corps.
+Gen. Mohammed Reza Zahedi along with other senior Iranian officers from the Islamic Revolutionary Guard Corps.

 The Americans were furious because they hadn’t been warned or given enough time to alert their own forces.
 Joe Biden’s support for Israel did not waver, even as it faced the consequences of their actions.
 Iran launched a series of attacks on 13 April, using drones, ballistic and cruise missiles.
 Israel’s defences shot down the majority, with help from the US, UK France and Jordan.